Namratha-B-Rao/udacity-dend/Project 1 - DM with Postgres/README.md

      %sql select * from songs where trim(title) in ('Chicken Hawk');
      Returned no records.Hence song _id refected as None in Song plays table.

-3. **_Noticed from the songs data set , the we have 71 unique songs and 69 unique artists_**.
-   %sql SELECT COUNT(distinct(song_id)) from songs;
-   71
-   %sql SELECT count(DISTINCT(ARTIST_ID)) from artists;
-   69

-   **Below is the duplicated song record in songs table , checked to ensure that the song has same artist id atleast as one song cannot have multiple artist id's but a single artist can have multiple song id's**

-   %sql SELECT * from songs where song_id='SOMZWCG12A8C13C480';
-    song_id	title	artist_id	year	duration
-    SOMZWCG12A8C13C480	I Didn't Mean To	ARD7TVE1187B99BFB1	0	218.932
-    SOMZWCG12A8C13C480	I Didn't Mean To	ARD7TVE1187B99BFB1	0	218.932